 The acute stage, clinical presentation of PAL can be a life-threatening condition due to a tension pneumothorax or shortness of breath due to lung compression.
-Sudden onset of dyspnea, hypotension, subcutaneous emphysema, cough with purulent sputum expectoration, tracheal and mediastinal displacement, ongoing air leaks, and diminished or absent pleural effusion on chest radiographs are symptoms for the postoperative cases of PAL.(10)
+Sudden onset of dyspnea, hypotension, subcutaneous emphysema, cough with purulent sputum expectoration, tracheal and mediastinal displacement, ongoing air leaks, and diminished or absent pleural effusion on chest radiographs are symptoms for the postoperative cases of PAL.13 ray is a change in the height of the air fluid.
+PAL should be considered if there is a persistent postoperative air leak, fresh air fluid, or if the pleural effusion vanishes on the chest radiograph.13

-The subacute presentation is characterized by fever and a minimally productive cough.(9) The chronic presentation is associated with an infected pleural space and manifests as cough, fever, and malaise with varying degrees of respiratory distress.(8) The patient often coughs up purulent sputum.
+The subacute presentation is characterized by fever and a minimally productive cough.12 The chronic presentation is associated with an infected pleural space and manifests as cough, fever, and malaise with varying degrees of respiratory distress.11

+The patient often coughs up purulent sputum.
 A tension pneumothorax or a big fistula may cause acute respiratory distress.
-Empyema commonly develops in a number of chronic PAL cases.
-The most crucial indicator of a continuous air leak on a chest X-ray is a change in the height of the air-fluid.
-PAL should be considered if there is a persistent postoperative air leak, fresh airfluid, or if the pleural effusion vanishes on the chest radiograph.(10)
+Empyema commonly develops in several chronic PAL cases.
+The most crucial indicator of a continuous air leak on a chest X-